 Allen Hance serves as the Director of the TRI-Lab at Brown.
 Allen also holds an appointment as Adjunct Assistant Professor of Environmental Studies.
-Previous to TRI-Lab, he was Director for Natural and Physical Sciences in Brown’s Office of Corporate and Foundation Relations and also .
+Previous to TRI-Lab, he was Director for Natural and Physical Sciences in Brown’s Office of Corporate and Foundation Relations.
 Prior to coming to Brown, Allen was the executive director of the Chesapeake Bay Trust, a public foundation based in Annapolis, MD that supports community-based solutions to environmental problems.
 During that time, he also served as co-chair of the Chesapeake Bay Funders Network and chair of the Green Funders affinity group of the Association of Baltimore Area Grantmakers.
 Previously, Allen was a senior policy analyst at the Northeast-Midwest Institute in Washington, DC, working on agriculture, ecosystem management, and nutrition and food system policy; a NOAA-Sea Grant legislative fellow in the U.S. House of Representatives; and a faculty member in the Department of Philosophy at the University of Illinois, Urbana-Champaign.
 He earned a BA in philosophy at Dartmouth College, PhD in philosophy at Boston College, and MS in environmental policy at the University of Michigan.